vitay/quarto-report/README.md

 Check the doc at <https://quarto.org/> and simply install Quarto.

-The `docs` folder can be directly used by Github Pages.
+The generated reports can be directly used by Github Pages.
 Example:

 <https://julien-vitay.net/quarto-report/>